The Date Debate: Rolex Submariner and Beyond

 Image Source: swisswatches-magazine.com

 If you’re in the market for a Submariner, don’t let outside noise determine whether or not you want a date complication; buy the one you love and are excited to wear.
 That said, arguments from either camp are worth considering.
 First, and something I already touched on, is the model’s history.
 Before the Rolex Submariner was an everyday icon, it was a tool for professional divers: a means for timing dives, calculating decompression intervals, etc. The dial’s simple bold indices, white-on-black contrast, and luminescent paint were (and still are) used to maintain legibility at the deepest depths.
 For this hyper-specific application, albeit the application the watch was designed for, a date window is almost laughable.
-If you’re concerned with the date 200 meters underwater, you should probably shift your concern toward your oxygen supply.
+If you’re concerned with the date 200 meters underwater, you should probably shift your concern toward your air supply.
 Purists will point to this as reason alone to choose the Submariner over the Submariner Date; it’s the “pure” representation of the watch.
 I don’t align with this thinking.
 Others point to the Submariner Date’s asymmetry as its fatal flaw, with the date window replacing the 3 o’clock hour index.
 While this asymmetry doesn’t bother me personally, I understand this point of view.
 Once a dial element irks you, it’s hard to unsee.

 Rolex 1680 Red Sub